 Uninsured Motorist Coverage

 “UM” or uninsured motorist coverage covers you in the event that the driver who hit you does not have insurance.
 Although everyone is required to carry insurance to cover the damages they cause others, many people violate this law.
-This could end up with them paying a fine and paying out of pocket for damages, but your UM coverage is there for situations where the other driver cannot actually afford to cover your injuries and damages.
+This could end up with them paying a fine and paying out of pocket for damages.
+Still, your UM coverage is there for situations where the other driver cannot actually afford to cover your injuries and damages.

 Underinsured Motorist Coverage